 It follows from this that~$\Ext^\bullet(\cE_1,\cE_2) \cong \kk \oplus \kk[-q] \cong \Ext^\bullet(\cE_0, \cE_1)$.
 Since both~$(\cE_0,\cE_1)$ and~$(\cE_1,\cE_2)$ are exceptional pairs generating~$\cKr_q$, Corollary~\ref{cor:krq-category} implies that there is an autoequivalence

-(analogous to the~$\cO(1)$-twist in~$\Db(\P^1)$) and upon replacing~\eqref{eq:ce012} by an isomorphic triangle we may assume that the second arrow in~\eqref{eq:ce012} takes the form~$(-\tau(\upalpha_q),\tau(\upalpha_0))$.
+(analogous to the~$\cO(1)$-twist in~$\Db(\P^1)$), and upon replacing~\eqref{eq:ce012} with an isomorphic triangle, we may assume that the second arrow in~\eqref{eq:ce012} takes the form~$(-\tau(\upalpha_q),\tau(\upalpha_0))$.
 Then it follows from the definition of the sequence~$\cE_i$ that